jewettaij/cellpack2moltemplate/README.md

 Moltemplate creates input files for the LAMMPS and ESPResSo molecular dynamics simulation engines.

-The "cellpack2lt.py" script converts JSON files created by CellPACK into moltemplate format.
+The "cellpack2lt.py" script converts JSON files created by CellPACK into moltemplate format so that these systems can be simulated in LAMMPS.
-These files can subsequently be converted into files which LAMMPS can read using the following command:
+The files created by cellpack2lt.py can subsequently be converted into files which LAMMPS can read using the following command:

     moltemplate system.lt